ssp0929/crypto-trend-tracker/data/README.md

-# Cryptolist.txt

-The currencies in "cryptolist" are formatted to be compatible with the coinmarketcap API.
-You may however, have to use different terminology in your scraper.

-# Example

-"enigma-project" is the call name on coinmarketcap api.
-However, on reddit it would be referred to as only "enigma" Similarly, "request-network" would just be "request network" on reddit.

 # Cryptoscore

 In place of a traditional RDMBS or NoSQL database, this flat file is used.
 Currently wondering if its just better to go with a real DB though...